NVIDIA/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

     - If you are running multiple GPUs they must all be set to the same mode (ie Compute vs. Display).
 You can check compute mode for each GPU using
     ``nvidia-smi -q -d compute``

+- You should have access to [NeMo Framework](https://developer.nvidia.com/nemo-framework) to download the container used for deploying the Large Language Model.
+To access nemo-framework inference container please register at https://developer.nvidia.com/nemo-framework.
+After submitting a form you will be automatically accepted.

 ### Setup the following

 - Docker and Docker-Compose are essential.
 Please follow the [installation instructions](https://docs.docker.com/engine/install/ubuntu/).